KBailey-95/text-editor/README.md

 # text-editor
-Simple text editor in browser
+Simple text editor in browser.
+Focus on smooth interaction and updating between client and server side.